susstevedev/copy-tweet-link/README.md

 # Tweet link sharer
-Userscript to copy tweet links
+Userscript to generate links to share a tweet from Twitter